This is a Premium feature.

 Video SEO is the process of adding metadata to your website so that a search engine can better read what’s on your page.
 Our video SEO feature uses JSON-LD to inject schema.org markup into the head of a page, making all videos crawlable and indexable for Google.

-Check out this example of a All-in-One Video Gallery video indexed in Google search with a well-optimized thumbnail.
-If you run that video’s page through Google’s Structured Data Tool, and you’ll find the video object and its metadata as indexed by Google.
+Check out this example of an All-in-One Video Gallery video indexed in Google search with a well-optimized thumbnail.
+If you run that video’s page through Google’s Structured Data Tool, you’ll find the video object and its metadata as indexed by Google.

 Optimizing Video Content

-When search engines, like Google, crawl a page on your website, they require following information from a page to index the videos properly.
+When search engines like Google crawl a page on your website, they require the following information to index the videos properly:

-As a part of your marketing efforts, following the proper metadata and general SEO conventions will help to improve your video’s presence on search engines.
-Follow these steps to make your video SEO game top notch.
+As part of your marketing efforts, adhering to proper metadata guidelines and general SEO best practices will enhance your video’s visibility on search engines.
+Follow these steps when adding your video to the plugin to maximize your video SEO effectiveness.

 Video Title

-Remember that the title should reflect the specific content of the video.
-So, ideally pick something simple, relevant, and compelling.
-You don’t need to worry too much about including keywords or anything like that.
-Google is smart enough to understand synonyms these days.
+The title should reflect the specific content of the video.
+Pick something simple, relevant, and compelling.
+Google is smart enough to understand synonyms, so keyword stuffing is unnecessary.

 Video Description

-A brief description of the video’s content.
-As with all SEO descriptions, you should keep it short (around 160 characters) and informative.
+Provide a brief yet informative description of the video’s content.
+Keep it short (around 160 characters) and to the point.

 Video Thumbnail